gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     6.1 Add a vertex for the implicit frame of each link in the model.

-    6.2 Add a vertex for the implicit model frame with an edge connecting to the vertex of the model's canonical link.
+    6.2 Add a vertex for the implicit model frame.
+If the model is not static, add an edge connecting this vertex to the vertex of the model's canonical link.

     6.3 Add vertices for the implicit frame of each joint with an edge